The Doldrums – A Closer Look At The Intertropical Convergence Zone

 What Are The Doldrums-The Intertropical Convergence Zone Explained

-Many older readers will be familiar with the saying "in the doldrums," referring to a depressed person.
+Some older readers may be familiar with the saying "in the doldrums," referring to a depressed person.
 But the doldrums actually refer to a specific region with weather conditions dreaded by ancient mariners.

 The doldrums primarily refer to the Intertropical Convergence Zone, a calm, windless region close to the Equator where the northeastern and southeastern trade winds converge and collide.
 Sailors used the term during the 19th century to describe this part of the ocean with little to no wind activity.